QuTech-Delft/cQASM-spec/docs/language-specification/structure/identifiers.md

-The first character of an identifier may either be an upper or lowercase letter from the ISO basic Latin alphabet or an underscore, _i.e._, it cannot be a digit.
+An identifier `ID` is a single character or a sequence characters of the following form: upper or lowercase letters from the ISO basic Latin alphabet, underscore, and digits, with the constraint that the first (or singular) character cannot be a digit.
+Moreover, identifiers `ID` cannot contain spaces.

-Any following character(s) follow the same rule as the first character, but now may also be a digit.
-Identifiers cannot contain spaces.
-Identifiers ID must follow the following regular expression pattern,
+??? info "Regex pattern"

-`[_a-zA-Z][a-zA-Z0-9_]*`
+    `ID`: `[_a-zA-Z][a-zA-Z0-9_]*`

 !!! example